RedHat-Middleware-Workshops/dayinthelife-integration/docs/labs/citizen-integrator-track/lab07/README.md

 OpenShift let you automatically redeploy your changes when you setup a Continuous Integration / Continuous Deployment (CI/CD) pipeline through the use of webhook.
 For this lab we will trigger the new build and deployment manually through the OpenShift Console.

-1. Go back to your OpenShift web console.
+1. Open your OpenShift web console by navigating to `https://master.optum-ed0e.openshiftworkshop.com/console/catalog`.
 Navigate to your project's overview page.
+It will be called `UserX Project` (replacing X with your username).

 1. Scroll down and click in the www link in the BUILDS section.